Why Is My Baby Sneezing So Much? Understanding Newborn Congestion

 Annaprashan (The First Solid Food)

-After breastfeeding for six months, a child's introduction to solid food is celebrated.
+Annaprashan is a cherished Hindu ritual that marks the introduction of solid food to a newborn baby, typically occurring when the baby is around six months old.
 This tradition marks the establishment of an adult diet for a baby for the rest of their life.
-It is essential for physical and mental development as the first teeth also appear at this time…a child learns about the new feeding ways that involve them individually.
-Popularly, rice grain is fed to the child through kheer.
-Still, annaprashan is present in different cultures with different names.
-Hence the food varies accordingly.
+It is essential for physical and mental development as the teething process starts now.
+Children learn about new feeding methods that involve them individually.
+Popularly, rice grain is fed to the child through kheer annaprashan is followed in different cultures with different names.
+Hence, the food varies accordingly.

 Chaul ( Shaving of The Head)

-Popularly the tradition is known by the name of Mundan.
-Or the first haircut of the baby.
-Hinduism believes that shaving the head is done to eliminate the past life and marks the new beginning of a human life cycle.
-But, scientifically, it helps absorb vitamin D from sunlight and keeps the baby's head cool in the summer.
+Chaul, also known as Mundan, is a significant Hindu ritual where a newborn baby's head is shaved for the first time.
+The act of shaving the head is believed to cleanse the child of past life's negativity, symbolizing a fresh start and the removal of impurities.
+But scientifically, it helps absorb vitamin D from sunlight and keeps the baby's head cool in the summer.
 It also stimulates the proper growth of nerves and the brain.
-This ceremony is also significant for the baby's cradle cap as it gets removed over time, and the new, healthier growth of hair gets promoted.
+This ceremony is also significant for the baby's cradle cap as it gets removed over time, and the new, healthier hair growth gets promoted.